telerik/document-processing-docs/libraries/radwordsprocessing/editing/mail-merge.md

 ## Nested Mail Merge

 The nested mail merge functionality is supported from R1 2022.
 It allows you to merge data sources that contain nested data.
-For example your business object can contain a list of other objects and this functionality allows accessing the properties of the underlying objects.
-In order to use the underling objects you need to  declare a group.
-Currently the following group tags are supported.
+For example, your business object can contain a list of other objects and this functionality allows accessing the properties of the underlying objects.
+In order to use the underlying objects, you need to  declare a group.
+Currently, the following group tags are supported.

 * BeginGroup/EndGroup
 * TableStart/TableEnd